solutionphil/PhrozenArco/README.md

 ## Mainsail Sorting Macros
-- Under the following link is a nice explanation for managing the G-Code Macros in the Dashboard [LINK](https://docs.mainsail.xyz/overview/settings/macros)
+- Under the following link is a nice explanation for managing the G-code macros in the dashboard [LINK](https://docs.mainsail.xyz/overview/settings/macros)
 - This helps to tidy up the dashboard view 🧹

 <br/>